Anthony van Dyck: Legacy

 Much later, the styles worn by his models provided the names of the Van Dyke beard for the sharply pointed and trimmed goatees popular for men in his day, and the van Dyke collar, "a wide collar across the shoulders edged copiously with lace".
-During the reign of George III, a generic "Cavalier" fancy-dress costume called a Van Dyke was popular; Gainsborough's The Blue Boy is wearing such a Van Dyke outfit.
+During the reign of George III, a generic "Cavalier" fancy-dress costume called a Van Dyke was popular.
+Gainsborough's The Blue Boy is wearing such a Van Dyke outfit.
 In 1774 Derby porcelain advertised a figure, after a portrait by Johann Zoffany, of "the King in a Vandyck dress".

 A confusing number of different pigments used in painting have been called "Vandyke brown" (mostly in English-language sources).
 Some predate van Dyck, and it is not clear that he used any of them.
-Van Dyke brown is an early photographic printing process using the same colour.
+Van Dyke brown is an early photographic printing process using such a colour.

 When van Dyck was knighted in 1632, he anglicized his name to Vandyke.
+The heraldic blazon of his coat of arms is Quarters 1 & 4.
+Azure six roundels 3, 2 and 1 Or and for augmentation on a chief Gules a lion passant gardant Or.
+2 & 3.
+Sable a saltire Or.
+Over all an inescutcheon Or thereon a bend sinister Azure.
+The coat of arms is crested with a greyhound's head.